soundcloud/lhm/README.md

 [facebook tool][1], we only use a copy table and triggers.

-The Large Hadron is a test driven Ruby solution which can easily be dropped into an ActiveRecord or DataMapper migration.
+The Large Hadron is a test driven Ruby solution which can easily be dropped into an ActiveRecord migration.
 It presumes a single auto incremented numerical primary key called id as per the Rails convention.
 Unlike the [twitter solution][2], it does not require the presence of an indexed `updated_at` column.